nickmertin/project-boa/dev/boa-specification.md

 ### 2.9 `context`

-This directive evaluates a lambda, with no arguments, in the context of the calling scope; for example, this can be used to define additional directives in that scope.
+This directive evaluates a lambda, with no extra variables, in the context of the calling scope; for example, this can be used to define additional directives in that scope.

 #### 2.9.1 Usage